influxdata/influxdb/docs/tracing.md

 call stack rather than a _function_ call stack, so you can construct meaningful traces without lots of noise.

+The `trace!()` level is useful to instrument areas of code for development or testing that should not wind up in the release binary - as such, the `trace` level is compiled at when building a "release" binary.
+As a guideline:

+* `trace!()` for debug builds and verbose messaging, used liberally as required.
+  Compiled out in release builds.
+* `debug!()` for events that would help tracking down bugs, but are not useful to the user
+* `info!()` & above for info useful to the user

 Emit logs as you normally would, but [include contextual information] in them as **fields** rather than interpolated strings: